California Health & Wellness Alerts for Providers

 What billing codes should be used to bill for COVID-19 testing?

-Starting April 1st, 2020, providers performing the COVID-19 test can begin billing CHWP for services that occurred after February 4, 2020, using the following newly created HCPCS and CPT codes:
+Starting April 1st, 2020, fee-for-service providers performing the COVID-19 test can begin billing CHWP for services that are CHWP's responsibility for payment that occurred after February 4, 2020, using the following newly created HCPCS and CPT codes:

 - HCPCS U0001 – For CDC developed tests only: 2019-nCoV Real-Time RT-PCR Diagnostic Panel.